pgiani/devbox/README.md

     - Open `src/App.jsx` in the editor.

 5. **Open Live Preview**
-    - Install Microsoft's extension 'Live Preview' if you haven't already.
-    - Open the Command Palette (`CTRL+SHIFT+P` or `CMD+SHIFT+P` on Mac).
-    - Search for `Simple Browser: Show` and select it.
-    - In the Simple Browser, navigate to the URL shown in your terminal (e.g., `http://localhost:5173/`).
+    - In the  rowser, navigate to the URL shown in your terminal (e.g., `http://localhost:5173/`).

 ## Your Setup Should Look Like